Skparab1/wordle/README.md

 - Colored frames
 - optimized refresh
 - word bank of 600 words
-  - needs to be bigger but ok for now
   - could be used to catch invalid words but word bank too small for that right now
 - saves words and feedback